JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/modifying_psi.md

 This ensures that the user code's formatting is preserved and that the modification does not introduce any unwanted whitespace changes.
 Just as everywhere else in the IntelliJ Platform API, the text passed to `createFileFromText()` and other `createFromText()` methods must use only `\n` as line separators.

-As an example of this approach, see the quickfix in the `ComparingReferencesInspection` [example](code_inspections.md):
+As an example of this approach, see the quickfix in the `ComparingStringReferencesInspection` [example](code_inspections.md):

 ```java
 // binaryExpression holds a PSI expression of the form "x == y", which needs to be replaced with "x.equals(y)"